 You may also be interested in joining one of our Walking with Wild Kangaroos Tours for a more in depth kangaroo experience.

-Please wear walking boots.
+Please wear walking boots or shoes.
 Sometimes the area becomes a little boggy.
-Also wsearing warm clothes is an advantage, especially in winter when it can get quite cool.
-Moreover, good quality photographic equipment that can be used in the dark is important as we will be there at dusk.
+Also wearing warm clothes is an advantage, especially in winter when it can get quite cool.
+Moreover, good quality photographic equipment that can be used in the dark is important as this is when the animals are most active.